corsairmarks/band.personalize/README.md

 6. Select x86 or x64 as the build configuration unless you have a Windows 10 Mobile device to use with the ARM configuration
 7. The "Debug (Stub)" configuration enables fake Band data for testing the application without hardware
 8. The "Release (Tests)" configuration builds in release mode but still applies the required `InternalsVisibleToAttribute` for executing tests

+## Contributing

+Band.Personalize is not accepting contributions at this time.
+In the future, contributions will be welcome after a contributor agreement has been established.

 ---